imnotknow/redisblue/README.md

 ## Synopsis

 Why go to the database asynchronously?
 Let the database update your object in memory when it changes.
+Currently only works with hashes.
+It also turns each item into an event emitter.

 ## Installation